 Just as students have different learning styles, teachers have different instructional styles as well.
 Use this to your advantage!
 You don’t necessarily need to co-teach full-time.
-Work as a team with your fellow teachers to learn what their style is like, and consider switching things up from time to time by trading duties for certain lessons or subjects.
+Work as a team with your fellow teachers to learn what their styles are like, and consider switching things up from time to time by trading duties for certain lessons or subjects.
+(DI Area: Process)

 Learn more: 8 Things Successful Co-Teachers Do

 Not all students need extra time; in fact, some finish everything up too quickly!
 That’s where the ability to provide enrichment activities comes in handy.
-For any lesson, be prepared with “must do” and “may do” activities.
+For any lesson, be prepared with “must-do” and “may-do” activities.
 This helps kids prioritize the most important items and gives fast finishers meaningful work to do too.
+(DI Areas: Content, Process)

 Learn more: The Case for Must-Dos and May-Dos